 Certain programs may have higher book and supplies costs due to technology needs.
 For more information on individual programs, please refer to the College Catalog.
 Virginia Western does not offer room or board to our students.
 Housing and living expenses will vary based on individual circumstances.

 Estimated Tuition and Fees for Full-Time Students, 2022-2023

 |Books & Supplies (per term)||$750.00||$750.00|

 - The College Scorecard: a planning tool and resource to assist prospective students and their families as they evaluate options in selecting a school

 - The College Navigator: a consumer tool that provides school information to include tuition and fees, retention and graduation rates, use of financial aid, student loan default rates and features a cost calculator and school comparison tool.

-- The Financial Aid Shopping Sheet: a model aid award letter designed to simplify the information that prospective students receive about costs and financial aid so they can easily compare institutions and make informed decisions about where to attend school.
+- The College Financing Plan: a model aid award letter designed to simplify the information that prospective students receive about costs and financial aid so they can easily compare institutions and make informed decisions about where to attend school.

 - The ‘Paying for College’ webpage: can be used by prospective students to enter the names of up to three schools and receive detailed financial information on each one and to enter actual financial aid award information.